amzn/amazon-pay-sdk-csharp/README.md

 ResponseParser response = client.Charge(requestParameters);
 ```
 #####Obtain profile information (GetUserInfo method)
-1. obtains the user"s profile information from Amazon using the access token returned by the Button widget.
+1. obtains the user's profile information from Amazon using the access token returned by the Button widget.
 2. An access token is granted by the authorization server when a user logs in to a site.
 3. An access token is specific to a client, a user, and an access scope.
 A client must use an access token to retrieve customer profile data.